HaoleiH/AI-driven-projects/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/HaoleiH/AI-driven-projects/blob/main/data_extraction/Gemini_interface.ipynb)

 using google's Gemini to extract data from scientific papers. also tried llama 3.2 vision, ChatGPT, google deplot. not as good as gemini. click button above to run in colab.
-Check [this](./data_extraction/readme_data-extraction.md) to see an example
+Check [this](./data_extraction/readme_data-extraction.md) to see an example.

 This is one of the foundational components of a scientific Retrieval-Augmented Generation (RAG) large language model(LLM).
 The ultimate goal is to create a system similar to Google’s [NotebookLM](https://notebooklm.google.com/), enhanced with graph processing capabilities.
 This system would allow you to ask questions and receive answers from large language models based on the papers you provide.